 In the Eulerian form of the momentum equations, the discrete form must be stabilized in order to avoid numerical wiggles in the velocity and pressure results.
-This is not the case in the Lagrangian formulation where no stabilization parameter must be added in equations (34) and (38).
-Nevertheless, the incompressibility condition must be stabilized in equal-order approximations to avoid possible pressure oscillations.
+This is not the case in the lagrangian formulation where no stabilization parameter must be added in equations (34) and (38).
+Nevertheless, the incompressibility condition must be stabilized in equalorder approximations to avoid possible pressure oscillations.

-Then, Eq.
-(36) must be stabilized if smooth pressure results are important.
+Then, equation (36) must be stabilized if smooth pressure results are important.
 It must be noted than pressure oscillations do not influence significantly in the velocity results.
 Nevertheless, in most physical problems, pressure is the main result to be obtained.
-That is why stabilization of Eq.
-(36) must be performed.
+That is why stabilization of equation (36) must be performed.

-The so-called finite calculus (FIC) formulation [20-22] will be chosen here as the stabilization procedure.
+The so-called finite calculus (FIC) formulation [20-22] will be choused here as the stabilization procedure.
 This formulation is based in the modification of the governing differential equations of the problem by accepting that the domain where the balance laws are established (balance of momentum and balance of mass) has a finite size.
-The modified equations in the FIC formulation for incompressible fluids are momentum mass conservation where from Eqs.
-(1) and (2) the residuals are defined by
+The modified equations in the FIC formulation for incompressible fluids are.